 Communication can start with an information exchange.
 By asking questions, people can come to terms with the severity of their disorder, intelligently weigh the advantages and disadvantages of a treatment plan, and ensure that they understand their situation correctly.
 By discussing concerns, people can learn that denial of their disorder and misconceptions about their treatment can lead to forgetting to take drugs as directed, resulting in unwanted effects.
 Doctors and pharmacists can encourage adherence by providing clear explanations about how to take the drugs, why the drugs are necessary, and what to expect during treatment.
 When people know what to expect from a drug, good and bad, they and the health care practitioners involved in their care can better judge how well the drug is working and whether potentially serious problems are developing.
 Written instructions help people avoid mistakes caused by poor recall of their discussions with the doctor and pharmacist.

 Good communication is important, particularly when people have more than one health care practitioner, because it ensures that all practitioners know all the drugs prescribed by the others, and an integrated treatment plan can be developed.
-Such a plan can help reduce the number of side effects and drug-drug interactions and possibly result in a simpler drug regimen.
+Such a plan can help reduce the number of side effects and drug-drug interactions Drug Interactions The effect a drug has on a person may be different than expected because that drug interacts with Another drug the person is taking (drug-drug interaction) Food, beverages, or supplements the... read more and possibly result in a simpler drug regimen.

-When people participate in decisions about their treatment plan, they are more likely to adhere.
+Participating in decisions about their treatment plan makes people more likely to adhere to it.
 By participating, people take responsibility for the plan and are therefore more likely to follow it.
 Taking responsibility includes helping monitor the good and bad effects of treatment and discussing concerns with at least one of their health care practitioners—doctor, physician’s assistant, pharmacist, or nurse.
 People should report unwanted or unexpected effects to a health care practitioner rather than adjust a drug dose or discontinue a drug on their own.
 When a person has good reasons for not following a plan and explains them, the doctor or other health care practitioner can usually make an appropriate adjustment.
 It is wise for people to keep an up-to-date list of all of their drugs and to take it with them to any health care appointments.

-People are also more likely to adhere if they believe that their health care practitioner cares whether they follow the plan.
+Believing that their health care practitioner cares also makes people more likely to adhere to the treatment plan.
 People who receive explanations from a concerned practitioner are more likely to be satisfied with the care they receive and to like the practitioner more.
 The more people like the practitioner, the more likely they are to adhere.

 Obtaining all drugs from one pharmacist can also help, because pharmacists keep computerized records of the drugs a person is taking and can monitor them for possible duplication and for drug-drug interactions.
-People taking prescription drugs should inform their pharmacist about what over-the-counter drugs and dietary supplements (such as medicinal herbs) they are taking.
+People taking prescription drugs should inform their pharmacist about what over-the-counter drugs and dietary supplements Overview of Dietary Supplements Dietary supplements are used by about 75% of Americans.
+They are the most common therapies included among integrative medicine and health (IMH) and complementary and alternative medicine (CAM)... read more (such as medicinal herbs) they are taking.
 Also, people can ask the pharmacist about what to expect from a drug, how to take it correctly, and which drugs interact with each other.

 Support groups for people with particular disorders are often available.
 These groups can often reinforce the importance of following a treatment plan and provide suggestions for coping with problems.
 Names and telephone numbers of support groups can be obtained through local hospitals and community councils.